m3xD/Secure-Assessment-Platform/README.md

 ```

 Once the process completes, you should see the message "Total number of images: ..." in the terminal, indicating the preprocessing is successful.

+Create Models folder and download Facenet pretrained models (https://bit.ly/3ixQH7o) then put them in the folder.

 ### 3. Train the Face Recognition Model